-Q: Everyone who drives in the new I-580 Express Lanes in Alameda County needs a FasTrak transponder.
-Are all drivers, solo and carpoolers, required to have a FasTrak transponder on SR 237 Express Lanes?
+Q: Are all drivers including motorcycles, solo drivers in clean air vehicles, and carpoolers required to have a FasTrak transponder on SR 237 Express Lanes?

-A: No. The only drivers who need a FasTrak transponder on SR 237 are those who drive alone during toll hours.
-Carpoolers do not need a transponder, and those who have one should place their transponder in the Mylar bag to avoid being charged the toll.
-Express lane users with the new FasTrak Flex transponder (required on the new I-580 Express Lanes) should switch their tag to match the number of people in the car.
+A: Not at this time.
+The only drivers who need a FasTrak transponder on SR 237 are those who drive alone in non-clean air vehicles during toll hours.
+Carpoolers, motorcycles, and Clean Air Vehicles (CAVs) with the valid sticker do not need a transponder, and those who have a standard transponder should place it in the Mylar bag to avoid being charged the toll.
+Express lane users with the new FasTrak Flex transponder (required on the new 1-580 Express Lanes) should switch their tag to match the number of people in the car.

 Q: Will the cameras on 237 take a picture of my license plate and charge me the toll automatically, so I can pay the toll without my FasTrak transponder?

-A: No. Unlike the Bay Area bridge toll equipment, there are currently no cameras to capture vehicle license plates on 237 Express Lanes.
+A: Right now, no. Unlike the Bay Area bridge toll equipment, there are currently no cameras to capture vehicle license plates on SR 237 Express Lanes.
 A single occupant driver must carry a FasTrak transponder or risk being cited for a carpool violation by the California Highway Patrol.